 - Education about substance use and psychiatric disorders

-- The interaction between both the addiction and mental health concerns and the options for treatment
+- The interaction between both addiction and mental health concerns and the options for treatment

-- Exploration of the individual’s motivation and commitment to address his or her co-occurring disorder
+- Exploration of the individual’s motivation and commitment to addressing his or her co-occurring disorder

 - Therapies, including cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT)